Updated 30th March 2022

 Stick Blender – marvellous for blending soups and sauces.

 Mini chopper – perfect for chopping herbs and garlic/onions etc.

-Electric hand mixer – wouldn’t be without this as yet not got myself a freestanding mixer.
+Electric hand mixer – wouldn’t be without this, as I’ve not yet got myself a freestanding mixer.

 I do hope these baking hints and tips have helped and you are now eager to get into that kitchen of yours, pop on the radio and enjoy a good old bake!

-Please drop me an email if you have any specific baking queries and I will do me very best to help.
+Please drop me an email if you have any specific baking queries and I love to hear from you and will always do my best to help.

 *Check this product out to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
 If in doubt leave it out.